maxmind/mmdbinspect/README.md

 `mmdbinspect` will look up each IP/network in each database specified.
 For each IP/network looked up in a database, the program will select all records for networks which are contained within the looked up IP/network.
 If no records for contained networks are found in the datafile, the program will select the record that is contained by the looked up IP/network.
 If no such records are found, none are selected.

-The program outputs the selected records as a JSON array, with each item in the array corresponding to a single IP/network being looked up in a single DB.
-The `database` and `requested_lookup` keys are added to each item to help correlate which set of records resulted from looking up which IP/network in which database.
+The program outputs the selected records in YAML format by default (use `-jsonl` for JSONL format).
+Each output item corresponds to a single IP/network being looked up in a single DB.
+Each record contains the following keys: `database_path`, `requested_lookup`, `network`, and `record`.
+This format allows for efficient streaming of large lookups and makes the key naming more consistent.

 ## Beta Release